golemfactory/golem-js-preview-program/tasks/0-yagna-setup/README.md

    2. Install dependencies by running `npm install`
    3. Run the verification script with `npm run verify`
    4. Inside the `yagna-setup` directory, add a generated `.json` file to your repository
-3. Fill out the feedback form and publish changes in your repository fork
+3. Publish changes in your repository fork

 ## Additional info